Michelle Rodriguez: Personal life

 Rodriguez's hobbies include tactical gun training, skydiving, and DJing.

 In early 2000, Rodriguez broke off an engagement to a Muslim boyfriend, citing opposition to religious requests he made of her.
 In 2001, she reportedly dated her Fast & Furious co-star Vin Diesel.

+In late 2010, Rodriguez trained with Sea Shepherd to join the direct action activism of the marine conservation organization during Operation No Compromise.

 In 2013, Entertainment Weekly quoted her as saying: "I've gone both ways.
 I do as I please.
 I am too curious to sit here and not try when I can.
 Men are intriguing.
 So are chicks."
 As she explained to Latina magazine: "I'm getting older.
 Eventually it's going to wrinkle up and I'm not going to be able to use it.
 I wanted to be honest about who I am and see what happens."
 The following year, she said in an interview that she hoped her actions would help others in a similar situation: "Maybe by me opening my big fat mouth like I usually do and stepping up and owning who I am, maybe it might inspire somebody else to do the same."
 She described herself as bisexual in another interview later that month: "Bi, yeah, I fall under the B-category of LGBT."
 Regarding the lack of unconventional female roles available in films, she said: "What's wrong with being bi?
 I mean, we're getting flak everywhere we go."

 Legal issues

 In March 2002, Rodriguez was arrested for assault after getting into a fight with her roommate.
 The charges were later dropped after the roommate declined to press the allegations in court.

-In November 2003, Rodriguez went to court to face eight misdemeanor-charges based on two driving-incidents, including a hit and run and driving under the influence (DUI).
+In November 2003, Rodriguez went to court to face eight misdemeanor charges based on two driving incidents, including a hit and run and driving under the influence (DUI).
 In June 2004, Rodriguez pleaded no contest in Los Angeles to three of the charges: Hit and run; drunken driving; and driving with a suspended license.
 She went to jail for 48 hours, performed community service at the morgues of two New York hospitals, completed a three-month alcohol program, and was placed on probation for three years.